halarumdigital/site-meusaas/replit.md

 **Framework**: React 18+ with TypeScript, using Vite as the build tool and development server.

 **Routing**: Wouter - A lightweight client-side routing library for single-page applications.
-The router is configured in `client/src/App.tsx` with routes for the home page and a 404 fallback.
+The router is configured in `client/src/App.tsx` with routes for:
+- `/` - Public landing page
+- `/login` - Authentication page with email/password form
+- `/dashboard` - Admin dashboard with user management (protected route)
+- `404` - Not found fallback page

 **UI Component System**: shadcn/ui with Radix UI primitives.
 The application uses a comprehensive component library built on Radix UI headless components, styled with Tailwind CSS using the "New York" style variant.
 Components are located in `client/src/components/ui/`.